General Equipment at Asbestos Exposure at VA Medical Center Cleveland — Workers and Tradesmen

 Heat and Frost Insulators: The Highest-Risk Trade

-Heat and frost insulators who applied and removed Thermobestos, Kaylo, Aircell, and Superex pipe covering — along with Johns-Manville boiler block insulation — faced the most sustained direct exposure of any trade classification.
+Heat and frost insulators who applied and removed Thermobestos, calcium silicate pipe insulation, pipe insulation, and Superex pipe covering — along with boiler block insulation** — faced the most sustained direct exposure of any trade classification.
 Insulators at facilities of this era are documented in occupational health literature to have worked with asbestos-containing materials as their primary daily task for careers spanning 30 to 40 or more years.

 Members of Asbestos Workers Local 3 — the Cleveland-based heat and frost insulators’ union that dispatched insulation tradesmen throughout northeastern Ohio — are alleged to have performed extensive insulation work at the Cleveland VA and at the region’s major industrial facilities during the same decades.
 Local 3 members who rotated between federal facilities, steel mills, and power plants faced compounding exposure from the same product lines across an entire working career.
 Local 3’s membership history and dispatch records may constitute critical documentary evidence in mesothelioma and asbestosis claims filed by Ohio insulation workers and their surviving family members.